0atman/noboilerplate/scripts/Templates/Template.md

 # OUTRO

-If you would like to support my channel, get early ad-free and tracking-free videos and vip discord access head to patreon.com/noboilerplate.
+If you would like to support my channel, get early ad-free and tracking-free videos, vip discord access or 1:1 mentoring, head to patreon.com/noboilerplate.

 If you're interested in transhumanism and hopepunk stories, please check out my sci-fi podcast, Lost Terminal.